 The School Board acts as the governing body of the International School of Djibouti.
 This team is made up of a diverse group of educational and regional experts.
 ISD is excited about the group of professionals brought together to make the school function and grow in quality and relevance to the Djiboutian context.
-Participation on the School Board is voluntary and board members receive no compensation for their investment in education for Djibouti.

 Thomas Jones, Ph.D., Board member